bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Actually, no.
 To analyze it, I implemented an algorithm which enumerates all the possible subsets of the inputs and outputs and tries to match them.
-So yeah, I think, I don't know, I don't remember how I did it, but I sped it up with a Bloom filter.
+So yeah, I think, I don't remember how I did it, but I sped it up with a Bloom filter.
-And I realized that implementing a fast algorithm is, should probably intuitively be more difficult if the sums did not match.
+And I realized that implementing a fast algorithm should probably intuitively be more difficult if the sums did not match.
 So my thinking was that maybe it does not make the mathematical problem harder, but it makes it much harder to implement an efficient algorithm to actually find all the possible mappings or the possible partitions.

 Speaker 3: 00:30:20